ThunderFly-aerospace/docs/avionics/TFGPS01/index.md

 ### Payload Connector

-The module is equipped with a connector designed for payload connection; this feature is useful for time-sync and navigation data, time-stamping or geo-fencing.
+The module is equipped with a connector designed for payload connection; this feature is useful for time-sync and navigation data, time-stamping, or geofencing.

-The connector is labelled as `Payload GPS Interface`.
+The connector is labeled as `Payload GPS Interface`.

 | Pin | Name | Description |
 |-----|------|-------------|